 - if you have any allergies to medicines, foods, or other substances

-- if you have heart problems, epilepsy, seizures, an overactive thyroid, glaucoma or increased pressure in the eye, a blood disorder, thoughts of suicide, an enlarged prostate, or problems urinating
+- if you have a history of heart problems, thyroid problems, glaucoma or increased pressure in the eye, blood problems, an enlarged prostate, or problems urinating

 - if you are taking a medicine that contains methylene blue

 Some MEDICINES MAY INTERACT with amoxapine.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

 - Antiarrhythmics (eg, propafenone, flecainide), carbamazepine, cimetidine, fluconazole, selective serotonin reuptake inhibitors (SSRIs) (eg, fluoxetine) H1 antagonists (eg, astemizole), macrolides or ketolides (eg, erythromycin), linezolid, mibefradil, MAOIs (eg, phenelzine), phenothiazines (eg, thioridazine), quinidine, or terbinafine because side effects, such as sedation, low blood pressure, and severe heart problems, may be increased

 - Anticoagulants (eg, warfarin) or sympathomimetics (eg, albuterol, amphetamine, pseudoephedrine) because actions and side effects may be increased by amoxapine